The skyline of Downtown Sarasota, FL, seen from Ringling Bridge.

 Asolo Repertory Theatre

-The Asolo Repertory Theatre is the largest Equity theatre in the state and the largest Repertory theatre in the Southeast.
+The Asolo Repertory Theatre is the largest Equity theatre in the state and the largest repertory theatre in the Southeast.
 Other arts organizations include the Sarasota Cuban Ballet School and the Sarasota Opera.

 A large bird is soaring over the majestic Ringling Museum of Art on a sunny day in Sarasota, Florida.